My condolences go out to the family of George Floyd and to all the families of the unarmed Black people killed recently for absolutely no reason.

 3) Background Checks And Accountability For Police Officers

-If despicable people keep slipping through the cracks then these tragic situations will continue to happen.
+But if despicable people keep slipping through the cracks and becoming cops, these tragic situations will continue to happen.

-When are these killers going to be held accountable?
+When are these specific police officers going to be held accountable?

 The police officers who killed Sean Bell were not held accountable.
 They walked away not guilty.